All the British Airways flights that are cancelled today from UK airports

 Airline blames continuing travel disruption on Covid-related staff shortages

-The Independent calculates 22 domestic flights have been grounded, from all eight UK regional airports BA serves, including three round-trips from Heathrow to Edinburgh and and two to Newcastle.
+The Independent calculates 20 domestic flights have been grounded, from all eight UK regional airports BA serves, including two round-trips from Heathrow to each of Edinburgh and Newcastle.

-Ninety-two international flights to Europe are cancelled, including three round-trips from Heathrow to each of Dublin, Frankfurt and Rome.
+In addition, 110 international flights to Europe are cancelled, including two round-trips from Heathrow to Larnaca in Cyprus as well as the Spanish islands of Ibiza and Mallorca.

 BA says almost all of the flight cancellations are pre-planned and that passengers were given advance notice – with some departures taken out of the schedules many weeks ahead.